-And this figure is growing.
-The ability to save time and money are perhaps two of the greatest needs today.
-In fact, these are often cited as the primary reasons knowledge workers choose to work remotely.
+The ability to save time and money are perhaps two of our greatest needs today and are often mentioned as the primary reasons so many knowledge workers choose to work remotely.

 Some remote workers find it challenging to truly unplug from the rigours of the day.
-Emotionally, the stress of the day is still present, whereas, with those working full time out of an office, you might feel a bit more detached when home.
+Emotionally, the stress of the day is still present, whereas, with those working full-time out of an office, you might feel a bit more detached when home.

 1: Staying connected is critical to your success

-Just because everyone is spread far and wide, that doesn’t mean it has to stay that way.
-There are loads of virtual meeting tools available to get your team together online or organise location-specific meetups in person.
+- Just because everyone is spread far and wide, that doesn’t mean it has to stay that way: there are loads of virtual meeting tools available to get your team together online or organise location-specific meetups in person.

-There’s no way you’ll be able to relocate everyone, but having a staff meet-up once a year is not out of the question.
-It doesn’t have to be work- or project-related, either.
-There are plenty of team-building exercises and fun events you can plan.
+- There’s no way you’ll be able to relocate everyone, but having a staff meet-up once a year is not out of the question.
+It doesn’t have to be work- or project-related, either: there are plenty of team-building exercises and fun events you can plan.

 2: Bring everyone together through one system

-There are many kinds of cloud-based platforms, VoIP providers (voice over IP) and traditional landline solutions.
+- There are many kinds of cloud-based platforms, VoIP providers (voice over IP) and traditional landline solutions.
 The best system for your business and team will depend on your individual needs.
-You should definitely have a phone system installed at your main location, and set it up so remote workers can tap in.
+You should have a phone system installed at your main location, and set it up so remote workers can tap in.

-It’s possible to have your phone system integrate with desktop apps or employees’ mobile phones, which is something you may want for additional flexibility and team efficiency.
+- It’s possible to have your phone system integrate with desktop apps or employees’ mobile phones, which is something you may want for additional flexibility and team efficiency.
 Not only will your teams be able to communicate with one another from wherever they are, but integrations with tools like Salesforce can even allow you to keep records of calls and call times automatically.

 3: Modern chat & collaboration tools add extra support

-Chat tools and collaboration platforms are also necessary when used alongside a more traditional communication system.
+- Chat tools and collaboration platforms are also necessary when used alongside a more traditional communication system.
 Get your team on board as soon as possible!

-That means choosing a platform and deploying it immediately.
+- That means choosing a platform and deploying it immediately.
 They allow you to keep track of your entire team and set deadlines for specific tasks.

-You can see who’s working on what, and when they will be finished.
+- You can see who’s working on what, and when they will be finished.
 Team members can also get support and chat with anyone on the team when they need advice or guidance.
 Think of them as social networks for work.

 4: Cloud storage simplifies document sharing

-Normally, if you want to take your work with you, you have to transfer documents and files to a portable drive or physical media.
+- Normally, if you want to take your work with you, you have to transfer documents and files to a portable drive or physical media.
 Then, you must carry that media with you at all times.
 Cloud storage simplifies this by allowing you to store important documents on a remote server, which you can tap into from anywhere, with any device.

 - It’s also an excellent medium for collaboration because multiple parties can access a single document or group of files.
 So, ultimately, multiple team members can be working on a single project or task together.
 By storing documents in the cloud, you can do things like finish a business proposal during your long commute, or late at night when you’re relaxing on the couch.

-This system is excellent for remote teams that divide their time between working from an office and at home.
+- This system is excellent for remote teams that divide their time between working from an office and at home.
 This includes services like Microsoft Office 365, Google Drive for Business, Dropbox, Box, and many others.
 As you can see, with just a few changes, additions or well-chosen technology services, your remote workers can be brought into the fold like never before.